Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Bases syntax.md

   ppu: "(price / age).toFixed(2)"
 ```

-Formula properties support basic arithmetic operators and a variety of built-in [[functions]].
+Formula properties support basic arithmetic operators and a variety of built-in [[Functions]].
 In the future, plugins will be able to add functions for use in formulas.

 Properties in formulas can be referenced in multiple ways, depending on the type of property: